UPDATE: Great news! The Scottish Government has refused consent for Glencassley and Sallachy wind farms - however Caplich is still to be decided.

 Under new Scottish planning policy, Wild Land Areas have a degree of protection from wind farm development.
 We need your help to persuade the Scottish Government to make the right decision and refuse consent for these developments, thereby upholding the principles of the Wild Land Areas map.

-- Write to your MSP or Scotland’s Energy Minister
+- Write to your MSP or Scotland’s Energy Minister (Action now closed)

 - Share this film and help us spread the word about what is at stake #area34underthreat